José Amaro (actor)

-José Pinheiro Amaro was a Portuguese actor, best known for his roles in Camões (1946), Bola ao Centro (1947) and Passagem de Nível (1965).
+José Amaro was a Portuguese actor, best known for his roles in Camões (1946), Bola ao Centro (1947) and Passagem de Nível (1965).

 Amaro was born on 11 December 1915 in Lisbon, Portugal.
 Besides his roles in the cinema, he also acted in theatre plays and comic operas.
 Later in his life he worked as chief content officer at the Colonial Radio of Angola.

 Amaro died on 15 September 1975, in Portugal.
 A street in Carnaxide is named after him ("rua Actor José Pinheiro Amaro").